xvk-64/2024-secure-programming-protocol/readme.md

 Client (Receiver)
 ```

-If a server "owns" a client, that just means that the client is connected to that server.
-(Since clients only connect to one server at a time)
+If a server "owns" a client, that just means that the client is connected to that server (Since clients only connect to one server at a time).

 The transport layer of this protocol uses Websockets (RFC 6455)